geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

     The study of queues routed into a network was first investigated in \cite{jackson57}.

-Finally we must tell Latex where to look for the `.bib` file, and to output a bibliography.
+Finally we must tell LaTeX where to look for the `.bib` file, and to output a bibliography.
 Let's name our bib file `refs.bib`.
 At the end of your document (before `\end{document}`) insert:

     \bibliography{refs.bib}

 ***Challenge*** Find an article, book, and (reputable) website, add then to a `.bib` file.
 Write some sentences that cite these sources, and add a bibliography to your article.

+Finally, many of you will find this [template](https://github.com/drvinceknight/CU_BSc_LaTeX_Template) useful for writing your final year projects.